 What is the relationship between religion and politics?
 This course examines the meanings of, and interactions between religion and politics in the case of Tibet and its long term relationship with China.
 As a theocracy (religious government) and under Chinese Communist rule, the politicization of religion was (and still is) a common occurrence in Tibetan… [Read More]

 What is “religion?”
 How did various religions shape the cultures around the world, and how do they continue to influence us today?
 This course explores these questions and more.
 We will discuss the concept of religion, and analyze texts and traditions from Buddhism and Judaism to Vodoo and Sports.
 No prior knowledge about any religious… [Read More]

 Student Organizations and Activities

-At Austin College you can participate in a variety of student-led clubs and organizations that celebrate what makes us each unique, including a wide array of cultural, religious, and interest based groups which all students, regardless of identity, are welcome to join.
+Students can participate in a variety of student-led clubs and organizations that celebrate what makes us each unique, including a wide array of cultural, religious, and interest based groups which all students, regardless of identity, are welcome to join.

 Cultural Organizations include AC KangaRAAS, Asian Student Association, Black Expressions, Catholic Student Association, Indian Cultural Association, Jewish Student Association, Los Amigos, Muslim Student Association, and the Student International Organization.

 Social Action groups include ACCares (AIDS/HIV awareness), Amnesty International, Environmentally Concerned Organization of Students, and Gender-Sexuality Alliance.